AntonyRohan/Data-Quality-check/README.md

 ✅ Conclusion

-This assessment successfully demonstrates an end-to-end data quality improvement workflow—combining the power of SQL for structure, Python for automation, and Tableau for visualization.
+This assessment successfully demonstrates an end-to-end data quality improvement workflow combining the power of SQL for structure, Python for automation, and Tableau for visualization.
 The result is a significantly improved, reliable, and analysis-ready dataset.